CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 Each data point value is calculated by aggregating requests based on the Interval filter.

-#### Top 10 Responses by Mean Duration
+### Top 10 Responses by Mean Duration

-This table displays the top 10 HTTP responses that occurred during the specified time range with their mean, minimum and maximum duration in seconds.
+This table displays the top 10 HTTP responses that occurred during the specified [time range][] with their mean, minimum and maximum duration in seconds.

-Note: The Interval filter does not affect this list.
+{{% alert type="note" title="Note" %}}The Interval filter does not affect this table.{{% /alert %}}

 ## Remarks

 ### Unknown values

-It is possible that the dashboards may display flow execution requests that have an unknown status code or result.
+The dashboard may display HTTP requests that have an `Unknown` status code or result, if they are missing from the raw logs.
 The chances of this occurring are minimal.
-However, this will occur if a request has failed without returning the reason.
-If we do not know the status code or result, we cannot assign it to the relevant category and therefore, these logs will have their status code and/or result recorded as Unknown.

 ### Breaks in Graph Lines